Senate Races 2020 Odds Tracker: Graham-Harrison Tightens in SC

-A mid-June poll show Democratic challenger and political neophyte Theresa Greenfield narrowly leading incumbent Joni Ernst in a bid to grab this senate seat, and the odds shifted from favoring Ernst to a pick'em.
-Iowa is increasingly looking like a battleground state as Trump’s standing slips, which makes this a fascinating race to watch in the months ahead.
+An early August poll show Democratic challenger and political neophyte Theresa Greenfield narrowly leading incumbent Ernst in a bid to grab this Senate seat.
+Iowa is increasingly looking like a battleground state as Trump’s standing slips, which makes this a fascinating race to watch in the weeks ahead.

 Kansas Senate Race Odds

-The primary election is scheduled for Aug.
-4. Republicans must choose a replacement to run for the seat of retiring Sen. Pat Roberts.
-A crowded field could open the door for former Kansas Secretary of State Kris Kobach, who is unpopular in the state and lost the 2018 governor’s race to a Democrat.
-Likely Democratic nominee Barbara Bollier is a slight favorite in general election polls against the top Republicans but that could change once the race is finalized.
+Republicans dodged a major disaster when voters chose second-term U.S. Rep. Roger Marshall in its primary on Aug.
+4 in the battle to replace retiring Republican Sen. Pat Roberts.
+National Republicans were concerned that a crowded field could open the door for former Kansas Secretary of State Kris Kobach, who is unpopular in the state and lost the 2018 governor’s race to a Democrat.

 Kentucky Senate Race Odds

 Considered a bit of a longshot, though Kentucky did elect a Democratic governor in 2018 amid the blue wave.
-It may take another one on election day.
+It may take another one on Election Day.
 The Democratic senate primary was June 23 with former Marine fighter pilot Amy McGrath narrowly holding off a challenge from state Rep. Charles Booker, who is more progressive.
-McGrath has essentially been campaigning against McConnell all along and an early June poll showed a dead heat.
-If McGrath were to back term limits, she would enjoy a strong lead, according to the poll.
+McGrath has essentially been campaigning against Mitch McConnell all along and an early June poll showed a dead heat.
+However, the same September Quinnipiac poll that showed Graham struggling gave McConnell a healthy lead.

 Maine Senate Race Odds

 Republican Sen. Susan Collins was a target for Democrats looking to flip a seat even before she supported Trump in both the Kavanaugh hearings and impeachment.
 She may fancy herself as “moderate,” but voters in her state might not be buying that anymore.
-The state has a July 14 Democratic primary, but the favorite, Maine House Speaker Sara Gideon, has outraised Collins and has a strong lead in polls.
+She faces Maine House Speaker Sara Gideon, has outraised Collins and has a strong lead in polls.

 Montana Senate Race Odds

-Popular Democratic Montana Gov. Steve Bullock, who never caught fire as a presidential hopeful, is challenging Republican Sen. Steve Daines and has been outraising him so far in campaign contributions.
-There hasn’t been a ton of polling done, but a May sampling showed Bullock up on Daines, 46-39.
-This could be the tipping point on election day.
+Bullock, who never caught fire as a presidential hopeful, is challenging Daines and has been outraising him so far in campaign contributions.
+There hasn’t been a ton of polling done, but a September sampling showed Daines up three points.
+This could be the tipping point on Election Day.

 North Carolina Senate Race Odds

 Democratic challenger and former State Senator Cal Cunningham is challenging unpopular incumbent Thom Tillis.
 Super PACs from both parties are pouring money into what is also a presidential battleground state.
-Polls show this race within the margin of error, but bookmakers see it more as a lean Democratic.
+Polls show Cunningham with a strong lead, and bookmakers agree.

 South Carolina Senate Race Odds